Frequently Asked Questions

 can continue to request reimbursement for eligible expenses until

-the account balance is exhausted or the plan year ends, even if
+the account balance is exhausted or the plan year ends.

 What happens to an employee's medical